 Our students will have:

-(e) An ability to identify, formulate, and solve systems engineering problems
+(1) An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 Enrollment and graduation data for the B.S. in Systems Engineering program can be found in the University Fact Book Part III, Table III-3a and Part VII, Table VII-2a.
 [Scroll down in the tables until you find the Engineering entry.
 FT and PT stand for fulltime and part-time enrolled students.]
 Graduation data for the current year is posted after the spring commencement ceremony.